Are national climate commitments enough to protect our health?

 The GCHA Healthy NDCs Scorecard assesses the extent to which governments’ national climate commitments recognise and respond to the abundant linkages with health.
 Ensuring the integration of health into climate policy protects populations, maximises economic benefits, and builds public backing for ambitious climate policies which are so urgently needed.
 Failure to include health in NDCs is a missed opportunity for people, the public purse, and political support.

-Now in its third edition, the Healthy NDCs Scorecard ranks 94 Nationally Determined Contributions (NDCs) covering 120 countries (including the joint NDC submitted by the 27 countries of the European Union).
+The Healthy NDCs Scorecard ranks 94 Nationally Determined Contributions (NDCs) covering 120 countries (including the joint NDC submitted by the 27 countries of the European Union).
 The Scorecard covers updated and enhanced NDCs, which the UNFCCC requested to be submitted in the lead up to COP26.

 NDCs were assessed based on their attention to five health categories: health impacts, health in adaptation measures, health co-benefits, economics and finance, and bonus points available for overall prominence and integration of health.
 Three points were available for each category, with a total possible ‘health score’ of 15.